 The Saskatchewan Health Authority will begin to phase in some health services beginning on May 19, including an increase in certain surgeries and diagnostic imaging, immunizations, and mental health services.

 Visitors are no longer allowed in any hospitals, clinics, or continuing care facilities operated by the Saskatchewan Health Region.
 Some exceptions may be made for compassionate reasons, such as family visiting a patient at end-of-life care, or family of patients prior to major surgery.
 All community gatherings at SHA-operated facilities are on hold, as are volunteer services from those over the age of 65.

 All city arenas and facilities, including YaraCentre and the Kinsmen Sportsplex, are now closed until further notice.

-Effective immediately, Points West Living condos are restricted to essential visitors only.
-Essential visitors are defined as those who provide care necessary for the well-being of a resident and visitors attending to a resident who is an end of life situation.
+Points West Living condos are restricted to essential visitors only.
+Essential visitors are defined as those who provide care necessary for the well-being of a resident and visitors attending to a resident who is at an end of life situation.
 Visitors are restricted to one or two persons at a time and must be immediate family or designated support persons.
 Visitors will be required to go through a screening process.